worldbank/metadata-editor-docs/docs/documenting_geographic.md

 - A collection of satellite images covering different tiles of a country.
 - A set of topographic maps produced at the same scale for different regions.

-In the metadata, some elements in the ISO 19139 are dedicated to provide information on series.
+In the metadata standards, some elements are dedicated to provide information on series.
 You can describe the series itself at a general level.
 Then you can have metadata for individual datasets linked to that series.
 This helps avoid duplication — common information is stored once at the series level, and dataset-level metadata can focus on the differences.
-In ISO 19139 XML, you will often see fields like:
+In ISO 19139, you may see fields like:
-- resourceScope set to series (to show you are describing a series, not a single dataset);
+- *resourceScope* set to series (to show you are describing a series, not a single dataset);
-- aggregationInfo to link datasets to their series or services.
+- *aggregationInfo* to link datasets to their series or services.

-### Geographic data services
+### Geographic data services (ISO 19119)

 **Geographic data services** refers to  operations or set of operations that allows users to access, manipulate, transform, analyze, or visualize geographic data over a network or system.
 It’s not the data itself — it’s the functionality provided to interact with the data.
 In other words, a geographic data service is something you can call or use to work with geographic data without downloading the full dataset first.
 Geographic data servies are documented using metadata elements from the ISO 19119 metadata standard.
 The elements of ISO 19119 are included in the XML specification ISO 19139.

-## Unified metadata specification - The ISO/TS 19139 standard

-The three metadata standards previously described - ISO 19115 for vector and raster datasets, ISO 19110 for vector data structures, and ISO 19119 for data services, provide a set of concepts and definitions useful to describe the geographic information.
-To facilitate their practical implementation, a digital specification, which defines how this information is stored and organized in an electronic metadata file, is required.
-The ISO/TS 19139 standard, an XML specification of the ISO 19115/10110/19119/, was created for that purpose.

-The ISO/TS 19139 is a standard used worldwide to describe geographic information.
-It is the backbone for the implementation of [INSPIRE](https://inspire.ec.europa.eu/) dataset and service metadata in the European Union.
-It is supported by a wide range of tools, including desktop applications like [Quantum GIS](https://qgis.org/en/site/), [ESRI ArcGIS](https://www.arcgis.com/index.html)), and OGC-compliant metadata catalogs (e.g., [GeoNetwork](https://geonetwork-opensource.org/)) and geographic servers (e.g., [GeoServer](http://geoserver.org/)).

-ISO 19139-compliant metadata can be generated and edited using specialized metadata editors such as [CatMDEdit](http://catmdedit.sourceforge.net/) or [QSphere](https://www.fgdc.gov/organization/working-groups-subcommittees/mwg/iso-metadata-editors-registry/qsphere), or using programmatic tools like Java Apache SIS or the R packages [geometa](https://cran.r-project.org/web/packages/geometa/index.html) and [geoflow](https://github.com/eblondel/geoflow), among others.

-The Metadata Editor uses the ISO 19139 to provide a solution compatible with the ISO 19115, ISO 19110, and ISO 19119 standards.

-## Metadata templates or profiles for the practical implementation of ISO 19139
+## Metadata templates for the practical implementation of ISO 19100

-The ISO 19139 specification is complex.
-To enable and simplify its use in the Metadata Editor, we produced a JSON version of (part of) the standard.
+The ISO 19100 standards are complex.
+To enable and simplify their use in the Metadata Editor, we produced a JSON version of (part of) the standard.
 We selected the elements we considered most relevant for our purpose, and organized them into the JSON schema described below.
-For data curators with limited expertise in XML and geographic data documentation, this JSON schema will make the production of metadata compliant with the ISO 19139 standard easier.
+For data curators with limited expertise in XML and geographic data documentation, this JSON schema will make the production of metadata compliant with the ISO 19100 standards easier.

 Some organizations have sought to make the use of ISO 19139 manageable, by defining *templates* or *profiles* that consist of subsets.
 This includes the INSPIRE set of elements defined by the European Union, and the GEMINI set of elements defined by the United Kingdom.

-The Metadata Editor is also provided with recommended templates that only contain the elements of the ISO 19139 that are considered the most useful for the documentation of geographic datasets and services.
-The template provided in the Metadata Editor contains all elements from the INSPIRE and GEMINI profiles, and a few more.
+The Metadata Editor is provided with a template that contains the elements considered the most useful for the documentation of geographic datasets and services.
+This template contains the elements from the INSPIRE and GEMINI profiles, and a set of metadata elements from the ISO 19110 for documenting features of datasets.

 ### INSPIRE - Infrastructure for Spatial Information in Europe

 The EU INSPIRE Directive (Infrastructure for Spatial Information in the European Community), adopted in 2007, establishes a legal framework for the creation of a unified spatial data infrastructure across the European Union.
 Its goal is to enable the sharing, discovery, and use of interoperable spatial data among public authorities, policymakers, and the public, particularly to support environmental policies and activities that may impact the environment.
 INSPIRE requires EU Member States to document, harmonize, and provide access to spatial datasets and services related to 34 environmental themes, including land use, transport networks, and biodiversity.
-The Directive mandates the use of standardized metadata (based on ISO 19115 and ISO 19139), common data specifications, and network services (discovery, view, download, etc.), ensuring that spatial information is easily searchable and accessible across borders and administrative levels.
+The Directive mandates the use of standardized metadata (based on ISO 19115), common data specifications, and network services (discovery, view, download, etc.), ensuring that spatial information is easily searchable and accessible across borders and administrative levels.

 See the INSPIRE knowledge base at https://knowledge-base.inspire.ec.europa.eu/index_en

 ### UK GEMINI 2.3

 The UK GEMINI (GEo-spatial Metadata INteroperability Initiative) standard is the United Kingdom's national metadata standard for describing geographic datasets and services.
 Developed by the Association for Geographic Information (AGI) and maintained by the UK Metadata Working Group, GEMINI ensures consistent and interoperable metadata across UK public sector organizations.
-It is based on and fully compatible with international standards ISO 19115 for geographic information and ISO 19139 for XML encoding.
+It is based on and fully compatible with international standards ISO 19115.
 GEMINI supports the requirements of the UK Location Programme and the European INSPIRE Directive, enabling efficient discovery, access, and use of spatial data through standardized metadata elements such as dataset identification, spatial and temporal extent, quality, access constraints, and responsible organizations.

 See:
 - https://guidance.data.gov.uk/publish_and_manage_data/harvest_or_add_data/harvest_data/gemini/#gemini-and-iso-19139-metadata